poetapp/documentation/rdd/separate-file-uploads.md

 ## Frost Identity Claim

 ## Generating Default User Identity

+In order to prevent breaking changes, we will need to provide users with a default Identity Claim.
+These default identity claims will contain no information except for their api token as a way to link their identity to their frost-api account.

+Because we already have users, we will need to generate default Identity claims for existing users and generate default Identity claims at user sign up.
+More research will need to be done into these things, because generating a default Identity claim is easy enough, but we need to post it the node

 ... details of default user identity generation for new and current users.